pinski1/MessageBoard/README.md

 ```

 Later revisions of this project will have a python script which can run though scripts to allow for a display that auto-updates with useful information.

+Messages can be sent to the board in the following format: `sudo write_disp -s 75 -m "Hello World"` The '-s 75' is option and sets a number of milliseconds to wait between each vertical line, 50-75 is an ideal speed, 0 milliseconds freezes the text on the display and anything larger than 5000 generates an error.
+The essage is preceded by '-m' and can be anything e.g. `-m "`date`"` will print a formatted string of the time and date.

 ##License Information